Jerónima de la Asunción: Biography

 Jerónima was born in Toledo, Spain to Pedro García e Yánez and Catalina de la Fuente of Toledo, who were pious, prosperous and of the lower nobility.
 Jerónima spent her childhood in Toledo, where she learned the basics of Christian life very early on.
 She grew up on the Calle de lod Letrados, next to the Church of San Marcos.
 At the age of fourteen, she met the great Carmelite reformer, Teresa of Ávila, after which she felt the calling to monastic life.
 She was also influenced by a biography of Clare of Assisi.

-On August 15, 1570, Jerónima entered the enclosed monastery of Santa Isabel la Real de Toledo.
+On 15 August 1570 Jerónima entered the enclosed monastery of Santa Isabel de los Reyes of Toledo.
 At this monastery, she joined two of her paternal aunts who were already professed nuns in the community which follow the more austere First Rule of Saint Clare.
 She worked successively as a nurse, henkeeper, sacristan, vicar of the choir, and provisioner.
 She later occasionally functioned as Mistress of Novices, and gradually developed a reputation for being a holy woman.
 Wealthy donors would send her gifts and ask for her prayers.
 She commissioned devotional artwork and statues.
 "She sent pots of chicken and bacon to the prison and local hospitals.
 She handed out bread and eggs to beggars who frequented the convent torno (revolving door)."